Point particle: In quantum mechanics

 In quantum mechanics, there is a distinction between an elementary particle (also called "point particle") and a composite particle.
 An elementary particle, such as an electron, quark, or photon, is a particle with no known internal structure.
-Whereas a composite particle, such as a proton or neutron, has an internal structure (see figure).
+Whereas a composite particle, such as a proton or neutron, has an internal structure.

 However, neither elementary nor composite particles are spatially localized, because of the Heisenberg uncertainty principle.
 The particle wavepacket always occupies a nonzero volume.
 For example, see atomic orbital: The electron is an elementary particle, but its quantum states form three-dimensional patterns.

 Nevertheless, there is good reason that an elementary particle is often called a point particle.
 Even if an elementary particle has a delocalized wavepacket, the wavepacket can be represented as a quantum superposition of quantum states wherein the particle is exactly localized.
 Moreover, the interactions of the particle can be represented as a superposition of interactions of individual states which are localized.
 This is not true for a composite particle, which can never be represented as a superposition of exactly-localized quantum states.
 It is in this sense that physicists can discuss the intrinsic "size" of a particle: The size of its internal structure, not the size of its wavepacket.
-The "size" of an elementary particle, in this sense, is exactly zero.